 What Is Romance Marketing?

 Often, consumers are sold dog food made from 4D meats through what the Association of American Feed Control Officials (AAFCO) deem “romance copy,” otherwise known as romance marketing.
 Romance copy attempts to “romance” the money out of our wallets through cute commercials and enticing images of steak or roasted chicken on the label, instead of the food’s actual ingredients.
 Since regulation of this kind of marketing is limited at best, nearly all major commercial dog food brands employ romance copy as a way of tricking consumers out of their hard-earned dollars.
 This is unethical, and often illegal.
 Companies are making millions of dollars in profits selling trusting consumers pet food made from animal sources that no animals should consume.

 How to Be a Better Pet Food Consumer

 Be on the lookout for words such as “inspected” — this does not necessarily mean “approved,” i.e. suitable for human consumption.
-All of the ingredients we use to create our Raw K9 dog food is human-grade, a few ingredients that the USDA deems as “non-edible” for human consumption, such as the green tripe, trachea, lung, and spleen.
+All of the ingredients we use to create our Raw K9 dog food are human-grade, with the exception of a few ingredients that the USDA deems as “non-edible” for human consumption, such as the green tripe, trachea, lung, and spleen.
 However, these animal parts are perfectly safe for dogs and, in fact, highly nutritious and delicious.

 The easiest way you can determine whether a pet food is healthy for your pet or not is by judging the manufacturer’s transparency.
 Reputable pet food brands will give a clear answer whether or not they use 4D meats and whether it’s human-grade.
 If companies seem dodgy about answering questions regarding their foods’ ingredients, this is a big red flag.